Barbados: The sugar revolution

 The introduction of sugar cane from Dutch Brazil in 1640 completely transformed society, the economy and the physical landscape.
 Barbados eventually had one of the world's biggest sugar industries.
 One group instrumental in ensuring the early success of the industry was the Sephardic Jews, who had originally been expelled from the Iberian peninsula, to end up in Dutch Brazil.
 As the effects of the new crop increased, so did the shift in the ethnic composition of Barbados and surrounding islands.
 The workable sugar plantation required a large investment and a great deal of heavy labour.
 At first, Dutch traders supplied the equipment, financing, and African slaves, in addition to transporting most of the sugar to Europe.
-In 1644 the population of Barbados was estimated at 30,000, of which about 800 were of African ancestry, with the remainder mainly of English ancestry.
-These English smallholders were eventually bought out and the island filled up with large sugar plantations worked by African slaves.
-By 1660 there was near parity with 27,000 Black people and 26,000 White people.
-By 1666 at least 12,000 white smallholders had been bought out, died, or left the island, many choosing to emigrate to Jamaica or the American Colonies (notably the Carolinas).
+In 1644, the population of Barbados was estimated at 30,000, of whom about 800 were of African ancestry, with the remainder mainly of English ancestry.
+These English smallholders were eventually bought out, and the island filled up with large sugar plantations worked by African slaves.
+By 1660 there was near parity, with 27,000 Black people and 26,000 White people.
+By 1666, at least 12,000 white smallholders had been bought out, died, or left the island, many choosing to emigrate to Jamaica or the American Colonies (notably the Carolinas).
 As a result, Barbados enacted a slave code as a way of legislatively controlling its enslaved Black population.
 The law's text was influential in laws in other colonies.

 By 1680 there were 20,000 free whites and 46,000 enslaved Africans; by 1724, there were 18,000 free whites and 55,000 enslaved Africans.